hackEns/VelibFxos/README.md

 VelibFxos
 =========

 VelibFxos is a Firefox OS app (and webapp) for the Velib bike sharing system in Paris.
+It can also be used as a webapp on any other mobile device, and will be packaged soon for other devices.

 # Getting started
 ---